Montgomery County Little League

 For additional information see our website at www.mclittleleague.org

-The goal of the safety program is to reduce and eliminate injuries to players and spectators.
+The goal of the MCLL ASAP (A Safety Awareness Program) Plan is to reduce injuries to players and spectators and to make MCLL a safe environment for youth to grow and learn through the sport of Baseball.
 Some of the topics covered in the safety plan are very practical and common sense, while others issues are more complex.

 MCLL was chartered in December 2012 with an effective date of January 1st, 2013.
 We are a 501 (c)(3) non-profit organization incorporated in the State of Maryland.

 The purpose of the organization is to promote and organize instructional youth sports programs (baseball and softball) in which good sportsmanship, fair play and safety will be practiced at all times.
 This includes, but not limited to, the following:

 - To consider and be responsive to the health, welfare and ability of each player participating in the youth sports programs.

 - To encourage players to continue to develop their skills and understanding of the game in a safe and positive manner.

 - To provide resources and guidance to coaches to assist them in teaching the fundamentals of the game to their players as well as to keep the proper context on the importance of winning and good sportsmanship.

 Following is a brief description of the programs that our organization offers:

 - Tee-Ball is the initial level of programs and covers participants between the ages of 4 to 6.
 This is the first building block of baseball and at this level we introduce the fundamentals of catching, throwing, hitting, base running and field positions.